MartinKHovden/FYS-STK4155/Project2/README.md

-# FYS-STK4155 project 2: Neural networks for classification and regression.
+# FYS-STK4155 PROJECT 2: Neural networks for classification and regression.

 ## General info
 The code and report is based on project 2 in the course FYS-STK4155.
 The goal was use neural network for classification